 He has been appointed to numerous roles as part of the National Association of Regulatory Utility Commissioners (NARUC) of the Washington Action Committee and member of the Clean Coal Subcommittee.
-Earlier this year, Maxwell attended the Southeastern Association of Regulatory Utility Commissioners (SEARUC) Annual Conference where he was elected by his peers to serve as 2nd Vice President of the association for the upcoming year.
+Dane currently serves as 1st Vice president of the Southeastern Association of regulatory Utility Commissioners (SEARUC).
 He and his wife, Donna, live in Pascagoula.
 Together they have 3 daughters, Lyndsey, Shannon, and Taryn, and four grandchildren.